FANTASTIC FLORENCE GUIDES: THE BEST CHOICE FOR YOUR PRIVATE TOURS OF FLORENCE

 LETIZIA, SOCCER FAN AND PASSIONATE ABOUT MIDDLE AGES

 Hello, my name is Letizia.
 I was born and raised in Florence.
 Since I was a child, I have loved to travel with my family all around the world.
 Growing up, I had several experiences abroad learning English, French, Spanish, Greek, and German.
 I got a degree in Tourism Management and Cultural Studies at Florence University.
 I decided to become a licensed tour guide of Florence to experience, with my clients, the art, history, and secrets of my beautiful city.
 It was in 2008 and right away I got to know Francesca and Giacomo because we were in the same class.
 As you probably know, the official tour guide qualification is issued by the Italian government after completing a one-year course at a specialized school.
 I still remember our long walks through the alleys of Florence, always looking up at the smallest details of ancient buildings.
 The pizzas we had followed by long, late-night study sessions.
 The trivia we had about the most remote dates in history.
 Oh, beautiful times!!
 We were so young and we wanted to know it all.
 And it’s still like that!
 I always have the feeling that I’m not able to take in everything I would like to know.
 But I guess this is the sparkle that moves my curiosity.
 It pushes me to study more and more to broaden my knowledge and to grow as a person.
-Nearly 2 years ago the birth of my daughter Caterina fulfilled my life.
+The birth of my daughters Caterina and Viola fulfilled my life.
 Since then I consider myself the luckiest and happiest person in the world.
 In my free time (not much in reality!)
 I love to listen to live music, electronic, jazz, and rock.
 Besides music, another big passion in my life is Fiorentina, the soccer team of my heart.
 I started going to see matches when I was a little child with my dad.
-Since then I have been in love with “la Fiore” or “la Viola”.
+Since then I have been in love with “la Fiore” or “la Viola” (this is why I named my youngest daughter Viola!).
 Viola means purple and it’s the color of our jerseys.
 My mom always said I was a tomboy.
 I preferred playing soccer to playing with dolls!
 Another passion that my dad passed along to me is nature and wildlife.
-I love hiking in the mountains, especially in the Apuan Alps in Tuscany.
+I love hiking in the mountains, especially in the Alpi Apuane in Tuscany.
 These mountains are really fascinating, because of the quarries where Michelangelo got his marble!
 My favorite museum in Florence is Davanzati Palace.
 It’s a real medieval house that belonged to a mercantile family in the XIV century.
 It’s the perfect museum to go with children.
-It’s so much fun to astonish them by explaining that at that time people didn’t have tvs, phones, not even toilets in their homes!
+It’s so much fun to astonish them by explaining that at that time people didn’t have tv, phones, not even toilets in their homes!
 Curious about how they “flushed”?
 Come and visit Davanzati Palace with me!

 My name’s Valentina and I’m a tour guide in Florence.
 I was born and raised in the hills between Settignano and Fiesole.